openwms/org.openwms.core.uaa/README.md

 # Purpose
-The OpenWMS.org UAA (User Authentication & Administration) Service is built to deals with administration of `Users` like creating new
-`Users`, updating properties of existing ones or deleting them.
-Most application permissions were not directly assigned to `Users` explicitly, but to `Roles` instead. `Users` are assigned to `Roles` and application permissions were granted to particular `Roles`.
-Administration of `Roles` and permissions is especially required for a UI application.
+The OpenWMS.org UAA (User Account & Authentication) Service deals with the administration of `Users` like creating new `Users`, updating properties of existing ones or deleting them.
+Application permissions are not directly granted to `Users` explicitly, but to `Roles` instead. `Users` are assigned to `Roles` and application permissions were granted to particular `Roles`.
+An administration API forof `Roles` and permissions is especially required for an UI application.

 ![classes][1]

 An `User` has embedded `UserDetails`, and `Emails` assigned.
 However, the password history of the `User` is managed and compared against new passwords.
-An `User` can be assigned to multiple `Roles` and a `Role` can consist of several `Users`.
+An `User` can be assigned to multiple `Roles`.
 A `Role` is a `SecurityObject` in general and has multiple `Grants` assigned.
+A
-A `Grant` is a permission that can be referenced from a client application.
+`Grant` is a permission that can be used in a client application.

 # Resources
 [![Build status](https://github.com/openwms/org.openwms.core.uaa/actions/workflows/master-build.yml/badge.svg)](https://github.com/openwms/org.openwms.core.uaa/actions/workflows/master-build.yml)